Algiras/the-shadow-of-extremism/README.md

 **Time investment**: Just **2 days** for a 200-page comparative analysis

 **The Value**: This demonstrates how AI can democratize complex research and make sophisticated analysis accessible—at zero cost and unprecedented speed.
-The combination of Gemini 2.0 Flash Thinking and Claude is *that powerful*.
+The combination of Gemini 3.0 (with Experimental Thinking Mode) and Claude is *that powerful*.
 Anyone with internet access can now attempt similar synthesis.
 ---

 ## 🏗️ Project Structure